alteryx/ayx-developer-sdk/docs/references/virtual_environments_markdown.md

 We recommend that you develop your custom plugins inside a virtual environment.
-This creates an isolated development environment that minimizes the risk of creating a package that Alteryx Designer and other users won\'t be able to use.
-It does this by keeping the dependencies required by different projects separate.
+This creates an isolated development environment that minimizes the risk of creating a package that Alteryx Designer and other users won't be able to use.
+To do this, it keeps the dependencies required by different projects separate.

 Workspace Setup